Is a DUI a felony or a misdemeanor?

 “23153. (a) It is unlawful for any person, while under the influence of any alcoholic beverage or drug, or under the combined influence of any alcoholic beverage and drug, to drive a vehicle and concurrently do any act forbidden by law, or neglect any duty imposed by law in driving the vehicle, which act or neglect proximately causes bodily injury to any person other than the driver.

-As a result, only if there is a fourth or more DUI, or an injury to someone other than the driver, is a DUI charge in California a felony.
-Anything without four or more priors, or without a serious injury, would be a misdemeanor DUI, not a felony.
+As a result, only if there is a fourth or more DUI, or bodily injury to someone other than the driver, is a DUI charge in California a felony.
+Anything without four or more priors, or without a bodily injury, would be a misdemeanor DUI, not a felony.

-Another situation allows the prosecutor to charge a DUI case as a felony.
-If there is an accident where the victim dies, they can charge the driver with negligent manslaughter or even murder in California if they had a prior DUI.
+Is a DUI a felony or a misdemeanor where a death occurs?
+Another rare situation allows the prosecutor to charge a DUI case as a felony.
+If there is an accident where the victim dies, they can charge the driver with negligent manslaughter or even murder.
+Murder in a DUI case can only be charged in California if the person being charged had a prior DUI.

 “Wobbler” Misdemeanor and Felony DUIs